-PolarDB provides an optimal solution by using cluster endpoints.
-After applications connect to the cluster endpoints, write requests are automatically forwarded to the primary node, and read requests are automatically forwarded to read-only nodes.
-You can view the forwarding results in the console.
+Applications can connect to the cluster endpoint that is provided by PolarDB.
+Write requests are automatically forwarded to the primary node.
+Read requests are automatically forwarded to the primary node or read-only nodes.
 This reduces maintenance costs.

-You need only to add read-only nodes to improve the processing capabilities of clusters, and do not need to modify your applications.
+You need only to add read-only nodes to improve the processing capabilities of clusters.
+You do not need to modify your applications.

 - Health checks for nodes

 The read/write splitting module of PolarDB automatically performs health checks on all the nodes in a cluster.
-If a node fails or its latency exceeds a specified threshold, PolarDB stops distributing read requests to this node, and distributes write and read requests to other healthy nodes.
-This ensures that applications can access the cluster even if a single read-only node fails.
-After the node recovers, PolarDB automatically adds the node into the list of nodes that are available to receive requests.
+If a node fails or its latency exceeds a specified threshold, PolarDB stops distributing read requests to this node.
+Write and read requests are distributed to other healthy nodes.
+This ensures that applications can access the cluster even if a read-only node fails.
+After the node recovers, PolarDB automatically adds the node to the list of nodes that are available to receive requests.

 - Free of charge